dapperstout/pulse-swift/README.md

 ## Building

-To build, you must first initialise and update the lz4 git submodule.
-From the folder you cloned the project into, run the following commands in Terminal:

-  * git submodule init
-  * git submodule update

-Now open the .xcodeproj and build normally.
+To build, you need XCode 6.1.
+Open the .xcworkspace instead of the .xcodeproj, because it contains the CocoaPods dependencies.

 [1]: https://ind.ie/pulse/